vda-lab/visualisation-tutorial/pages/vegalite/data-transformations.md

 }
 ```

 The only thing to do was to add `"bin": true` to the field that you want to bin, and `"aggregate": "count"` to the other dimension.
-However, this approach is not very flexible, and for any use that is not this straightforwards you will have to define the binning as a `transform` instead, like this:
+However, this approach is not very flexible, and for any use that is not this straightforward you will have to define the binning as a `transform` instead, like this:

 ```json
 {